Love & Comfort Projects

 Please read this before you make a charity quilt.
 Here are instructions:

-1. NICU Quilts: We have researched needs at the NICU Ascension Hospitals – Columbia St Mary, St Joseph, and Qzaukee Campus.
+- NICU Quilts: We have researched needs at the NICU Ascension Hospitals – Columbia St Mary, St Joseph, and Ozaukee Campus.
 They continue to need 36″ X 36″ quilts — but they only want baby/child prints (all cotton, no flannel).
 From now

-PLEASE NOTE THE CHANGES ABOVE: if you have child cotton prints, make quilts 36”x36”.
+PLEASE NOTE : if you have child cotton prints, can make quilts 36”x36”.

 For all other fabrics (solids, other prints, flannels) please make larger quilts for adults.